Seriously, how to sell on Redbubble?

 You upload your artwork – a customer likes your design and decided to purchase it – Redbubble will print the artwork and ship the product to the customers – and you get paid.

-- Sign up for a free account and start uploading your wonderful artwork in your shop.
+- Sign up for a free account and start uploading your wonderful artwork to your shop.

 - Customers purchase products featuring your designs that they love.

-- Redbubble produce products upon order, and they ship them worldwide.
+- Redbubble produces products upon order, and they ship them worldwide.

-- Customer gets awesome product; you get paid.
+- The customer gets an awesome product; you get paid.

 While I am writing this section, I’ve made a sale!
 I’ll share how it looks like and I hope it will encourage you to start selling on Redbubble too!

 As a seller, you should get familiar with how payments and pricing work on Redbubble Marketplace.